NiftyLeague/nifty-fe-monorepo/apps/docs/docs/archive/rentals/rentals.md

 <details>
 <summary>Where can I learn more about DEGEN rentals?</summary>

-Read more about our plans for DEGEN rentals [here](/docs/guides/rentals/rental-overview).
+Read more about our plans for DEGEN rentals.
 Stay in the loop regarding rental, gameplay and community updates by joining [our Discord server](https://discord.com/invite/niftyleague) and following us on [Twitter](https://twitter.com/NiftyLeague).

 </details>